Skip to Content

 What is an Allowance Optional Claiming (AOC) race?

 An Allowance Optional Claiming race is a hybrid structure.
 Horses may enter as protected allowance runners or at an optional claiming price where they can be purchased.
 Owners protect higher-value horses by entering under allowance conditions, while others accept the claiming risk in exchange for access to the field.
-AOC races bridge pure allowance competition and upper-level claiming races — and they are often the right spot for a horse on the edge between the two.
+AOC races bridge pure allowance competition and upper-level claiming races and are often the right spot for a horse on the edge between the two.

 Is a claiming race lower than a maiden race?

 It depends on the type of maiden race.
 Maiden claiming sits at the lowest rung of the class ladder — below both maiden special weight and standard claiming races.
 However, claiming races span a wide range: a $50,000 optional claiming race is significantly higher in class than a maiden special weight at a regional track.
 The class ladder runs from maiden claiming at the bottom, through claiming and allowance, up to graded stakes at the top.
-A horse’s class history tells you which claiming level it belongs in, not just whether it runs in claiming company.

 Can a horse move from claiming races back up to allowance company?